jakelashbrook/discover-penwith/README.md

 screenshot of site here

-## Site Summary and Deployment Plan
+## Site Summary and Development Plan

 This has without a doubt been my most challenging project yet- adding Javascript to my language vocabulary has been an uphill struggle at points.
 But once I broke out of Imposter Syndrome mentality, This has without a doubt become my